 for all sufficiently large $t$ such that

-\end{prop} The proof of this proposition is slightly involved.
+\end{proposition} The proof of this proposition is slightly involved.
 We postpone it to the following subsections and first see how to derive the lower bound of Theorem~\ref{quenched} from this.
-We need the following lemma to bound the potential on the way to the pocket. \begin{lem} $\P_{\nu}$-almost surely,
+We need the following lemma to bound the potential on the way to the pocket. \begin{lemma} $\P_{\nu}$-almost surely,